GourmandRecipeManager/gourmand/docs/contributing.md

 LC_ALL=C pytest
 ```

-Most modern python IDEs have support for running the tests usin pytest.
+Most modern python IDEs have support for running the tests using pytest.

 **Warning:** Running the tests will most likely mess with your local configuration and
 database file.
 Please make sure to backup the corresponding directory content manually
 BEFORE running the tests.

+**Note:** The current test suite unfortunately is rather small, thus we tend to be
+careful with changes which might break stuff.
+The maintainers encourage every
+contributor to add tests alongside their patches and/or utilize the principles of
+test-driven development by writing tests before fixing a bug.

 ## Blaming